GSLabDev/elasticsearch-connector/README.md

     - With certificate based authentication (HTTPS)

 ### WITHOUT AUTHENTICATION (HTTP)
 Provide Elasticsearch host and port in a global configuration of Elasticsearch connector.
-Without authentication use is generally recommended for internal applications or for testing purpose where Elasticsearch is running on HTTP port.
+Without authentication is generally recommended for internal applications or for testing purpose where Elasticsearch is running on HTTP port.

 ### CERTIFICATE BASED AUTHENTICATION (HTTPS)